Hrespeto/ElkProject/README.md

 SSH into the control node and follow the steps below:
 - Copy the ansible.cfg file to /etc/ansible.
 - Update the /etc/ansible/hosts file and ansible.cfg file to include the IP addresses of the machines that will be used on playbook
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.
-_TODO: Answer the following questions to fill in the blanks:_
+  ![ScreenShot] (insert Kibana page)
 - _Which file is the playbook?
 Where do you copy it?
 The filebeat-playbook should be copied to /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The /etc/ansible/hosts is the file that would need to be updated to run on a specific machine.
-- _Which URL do you navigate to in order to check that the ELK server is running? (kibana link) _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- To verify that the ElkServer is running, naviagate to http://[your.ELK-VM.External.IP]:5601/app/kibana _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._